 - Anti-defection Laws

 - The Appendix

-Besides reading the above mentioned book well at least once, you must adopt the practise of note-making and prepare notes for Indian Polity.
-Ensure daily reading of newspapers, and solving the prelims papers from the previous years.
+Besides reading the above-mentioned book well at least once, you must adopt the practice of note-making and prepare Indian Polity notes for UPSC Polity.
+You can also refer to some of the Polity notes being provided by your seniors.

 We hope this clears all your doubts on how to study Indian Polity.
-This subject is a high-scoring subject if you have clarity and clear understanding of the basics underlying the concepts.
+This subject is a high-scoring subject if you have clarity and a clear understanding of the basics underlying the concepts.